firsttris/vscode-jest-runner/README.md

 *As it is possible in IntelliJ / Webstorm*

 Run & Debug your Jest Tests from

 - Context-Menu
 - CodeLens
 - Command Palette (strg+shift+p)

 ## Supports

 - yarn & vscode workspaces (monorepo)
 - dynamic jest config resolution
 - yarn 2 pnp
 - CRA & and similar abstractions

 ![Extension Example](https://github.com/firsttris/vscode-jest/raw/master/public/vscode-jest.gif)

 ## Usage with CRA or similar abstractions

 add the following command to settings, to pass commandline arguments

 ```
-"jestrunner.jestCommand": "npm run test --"
+"playwrightrunner.jestCommand": "npm run test --"
 ```

 ## Debugging JSX/TSX with CRA

 for debugging JST/TSX with CRA you need to have a valid babel and jest config:

 to add a `babel.config.js` with at least the following config

 ```
 // babel.config.js
 module.exports = {